Hengtong

 The company claimed the top spot with annual revenue growth of 46.5% from 2008 to 2012 in a report by the Association of Chartered Certified Accountants titled "China's Next 100 Global Giants", a ranking of Chinese businesses with the most global growth potential.

 History

 The company was founded in 1991 and in 2003 was listed on the Shanghai Stock Exchange.

+Hengtong Group was one of the first businesses in its province to establish a Communist Party branch within its organization.
+When it was established, Hengtong Group founder Cui Genliang stated his view that "Communism is a productive force."
+Hengtong Group's characterizes its core business mission as "serve the people and devote to society," a reference to Mao Zedong's speech Serve the People.